KateMcGuane/magkapares/README.md

 ## Credits

+### Resources

+#### MarkUp
+- Referred to other completed Project 2/ JavaScript-based projects from fellow students to see what elements are more specific to this project type.
+Credit due to the following projects:
+*

 ### Acknowledgements
 - To Sarah, thank you so much for your time, energy and commitment to helping me understand what I was doing.
 Most notably, understanding Git a bit better, and helping me set up my VS Code workspace.
 I am positive that all those growing pains will pay off in the near future.